tigellus/Markdown/4. Mechanical Ventilation/12. Complications/Complications.md

 [RIGHT] Patient biting the tube

 # Question 2
-When using mechanical ventilation, what can form when positive pressure causes a break in the integrity of the visceral pleura?
+What mechanical ventilation complication causes a break in the integrity of the visceral pleura?

 [WRONG] Pneumonia
 [WRONG] Pulmonary embolism